 - be provided with a copy of any application to conduct hydraulic fracturing for onshore shale gas under petroleum environment legislation at an early stage of the assessment and approval process; - be given an adequate opportunity to explain the application to custodians; and - be given an adequate opportunity to comment on the application and have those comments considered by the decision-maker.

-89 EAA, s 4.
+102 EAA, s 4.

-92 AAPA submission 234, pp 2, 18, 22.
+104 AAPA submission 234, p 20.105 AAPA submission 234, pp 2, 18, 22.

 11.4 Risks to Aboriginal culture and traditions

 11.4.1 Sacred sites